aditn/Mesh-Construction-from-Point-Cloud-in-Parallel/README.md

 # Mesh-Construction-from-Point-Cloud-in-Parallel

+To setup on Linux personal computer, you need to install OpenMP and C++ first.

 The following instructions explain how to reproduce the results shown in our final report.
 A link to our github repo is: https://github.com/aditn/Mesh-Construction-from-Point-Cloud-in-Parallel